Semi-Supervised Laplace Learning on Stiefel Manifolds: Introduction

 \subsection{Contribution}

 In this work, we propose to solve a natural semi-supervised extension of Laplacian Eigenmaps and spectral cuts, which are well-posed in the limit of unlabeled data.
-Our extension is initially motivated by the optimization-based perspective of Laplacian Eigenmaps as a Rayleigh Quotient minimization problem over all labeled and unlabeled vertices.
+Our extension is motivated by an optimization-based perspective of Laplacian Eigenmaps as a Rayleigh Quotient minimization problem over all labeled and unlabeled vertices.
 We show that a natural partitioning of the problem yields a more general quadratically constrained quadratic program over the unlabeled vertices.
-We then generalize the sequential subspace (SSM) framework originally proposed to solve similar problems in $\mathbb{R}^n$ to $\mathbb{R}^{n\times k}$ and we develop an associated active learning scheme.\looseness=-1
+We then generalize the sequential subspace (SSM) framework originally proposed to solve similar problems in $\mathbb{R}^n$ to $\mathbb{R}^{n\times k}$ and we develop an associated active learning scheme.

-To summarize, our contributions are: \begin{enumerate} \item We introduce a natural formulation of graph semi-supervised learning as a rescaled quadratic program on a compact Stiefel Manifold, i.e. a generalization of a \emph{Trust-Region Subproblem}. \item We describe a scalable approximate method, globally convergent iterative methods, and a graph cut-based refinement scheme and demonstrate robustness in a variety of label rate regimes. \item We introduce a score to characterize informative samples based on the principal eigenvectors of the \emph{grounded Laplacian}. \item We compare our approach to competing semi-supervised graph learning algorithms and demonstrate state-of-the-art performance in low, medium, and high label rate settings on MNIST, Fashion-MNIST, and CIFAR-10. \end{enumerate} The rest of the paper is organized as follows.
+To summarize, our contributions are: \begin{enumerate} \item We introduce a natural formulation of graph semi-supervised learning as a rescaled quadratic program on a compact Stiefel Manifold, i.e. a generalization of a \emph{Trust-Region Subproblem}. \item We describe a scalable approximate method, globally convergent iterative methods, and a graph cut-based refinement scheme to solve this problem and demonstrate robustness in a variety of label rate regimes. \item We introduce a score to characterize informative samples based on the principal eigenvectors of the \emph{grounded Laplacian} and relate this score to a particular absorbing random walk defined on the graph.
+An estimate of the score is obtained ``for free'' from the SSM subproblem. \item We compare our approach to competing semi-supervised graph learning algorithms and demonstrate state-of-the-art performance in low, medium, and high label rate settings on MNIST, Fashion-MNIST, and CIFAR-10. \end{enumerate} The rest of the paper is organized as follows.
 In Section \ref{sec:preliminaries} we briefly introduce Laplacian Eigenmaps and our supervised variant, and then provide a detailed motivation for the algorithm.
 Our formulation is presented in Section \ref{sec:formulation}.
 Approximate and iterative algorithms are presented in Section \ref{sec:algorithms} and our approach to active learning at low label rates is presented in Section \ref{sec:graphal}.
 In Section \ref{sec:experiments} we present numerical experiments.
 We conclude and discuss future work in Section \ref{sec:conclusion}.